How to Light a Home Office (Without Eye Strain)

 Learning how to light a home office properly comes down to one idea: stop relying on a single light source and start layering three different kinds — task, ambient, and bias — so your eyes never have to work against harsh contrast for eight hours straight.

 Most under-lit home offices have exactly one light doing all the work — an overhead fixture, a window, or worse, just the glow of the monitor itself in an otherwise dark room.
-The problem isn’t brightness, it’s contrast: your pupils constantly adjusting between a bright screen and a dark surrounding room is genuinely tiring over a full workday.
-The fix is adding light in layers so no single element is dramatically brighter than everything around it.
+Sit at your desk after dark and notice: is your keyboard and work surface actually lit (task), does the room feel evenly bright rather than dim around the edges (ambient), and is there anything softening the dark space directly behind your monitor (bias)?
+The problem isn’t brightness, it’s contrast — your pupils constantly adjusting between a bright screen and a dark surrounding room is genuinely tiring over a full workday.
+Whichever layer you can’t answer “yes” to is the one to fix first.

 Layer one: task lighting